A Word on Why you Should Buy Cheese at Costco

 Here, Costco makes you this much fortunate.

-And if you compare the price with the pack of 4 at Amazon, this package of 6 packs of Nutristore cheddar cheese still saves you $49.
+If you compare the price with a pack of 4 on Amazon, this package of 6 packs of Nutristore cheddar cheese still saves you $49.
 I don’t think you could save this much anywhere except Costco.

 For taste, it’s just matchless.
 You enjoy the same taste of this cheddar cheese even though it’s grated and prepackaged.
-What you need to do is only to rehydrate it.
+All you need to do is rehydrate it.

 I also appreciate Nutristore for ensuring a longer shelf life of 25 years (unopened).